invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLog.rst

     - This is useful when you only need the actual audit event data and want to reduce file size and improve readability.
     - Works with all output formats: CSV, JSON, JSONL, and SOF-ELK.

+-IPAddresses (optional)
+    - The IPAddresses parameter filters the log entries by the IP address of the client that performed the action.
+    - You can enter multiple values separated by commas.

 .. note::

   **Important note** regarding the StartDate and EndDate variables.